shashankyld/wifi-slam/README.md

    ```
    iwlist scan
    ```
-2. Find out other information about wifi received data like AOA, phase, ...
+2. [Not Possible on the hardware] Find out other information about wifi received data like AOA, phase, ...
-3. Improve node with extra info
+3. [Not neccessary] Improve node with extra info
-4. Install clins(Lidar-Inertial SLAM) on Cuda11 as it is computationally heavy and works better offline
+4. [DONE] Install clins(Lidar-Inertial SLAM) on Cuda11 as it is computationally heavy and works better offline
 ```shell
 https://github.com/JanQuenzel/clins
 ```
-6. Use fancy-bag library [added by Jan]
+6. [DONE] Use fancy-bag library [added by Jan]
 ```shell
 https://github.com/xqms/rosbag_fancy
 ```